 Students will be able to register with our Centre by providing appropriate documentation supporting a diagnosis of a permanent disability.
-The deadline for accessing supports is two weeks before the end of classes each semester.
-November 18, 2019 and March 20, 2020 are the deadline dates for the 2019/20 academic year.
+The deadline for accessing supports for the Winter 2021 term is February 26.

 Students who would like to put in place academic accommodations at StFX must provide the Tramble Centre for Accessible Learning with relevant documentation stating a diagnosis of a permanent disability.
 Only a regulated health professional can prepare documentation.
 Please see the list below which specifies health practitioners who are eligible to prepare reports.

 Learning accommodations recommended for the academic setting will be put in place on an individual basis after a student has met with the Coordinator for the Tramble Centre for Accessible Learning and explored the accommodation options that might be available.

 The following list outlines the documentation necessary to access services from the Program for Students with Disabilities:

 Learning Disability: Psychoeducational assessment or neuropsychological assessment conducted by a registered psychologist or speech and language pathologist

 ADHD/ADD: A psychoeducational assessment or a comparable comprehensive assessment consisting of formal and informal measures including the following: observations, interviews, standardized assessment results and differential diagnosis.
 Must include a detailed list of recommendations for support.
 We do not accept doctor's notes as diagnosis of ADHD/ADD.